lycheepearls/lycheepearls/README.md

 - 👀 New Bubble Tea kid on the block
 - 🌱 We don't just make flavours, we create epic flavour recommendations API's
 - 💞️ I’m looking to collaborate on Bubble Tea projects
-- 📫 How to reach me: info@epic.bubbletea
+- 📫 How to reach me: info@lycheepearls.bubbletea